Ini Dima-Okojie: Personal life

-She is the last of four children - two sisters and one brother.
-Her parents are both devoted Catholics, her father a retired Air Commodore in the Nigerian Air force and a military-trained doctor.
+Dima-Okojie is the youngest of four children, with two sisters and one brother.
+Her parents are both devoted Catholics; her father a retired Air Commodore in the Nigerian Air Force and a military-trained doctor.
 Her mother is a licensed lawyer who worked in the banking sector.
 Dima-Okojie is also noted to have a strong fashion sense, with Pulse Nigeria and other media outlets describing her as one of the most stylish celebrities in Nigeria.
 Dima-Okojie has cited Majid Michel and Richard Mofe-Damijo as her favourite Nollywood actors.